scexao-org/vampires_dpp/docs/quickstart.md

 ## Create master calibration files

-Next, you'll want to create your master darks and flats.
-This can be accomplished in one command using `dpp calib`.
+Next, you'll want to create your master backgrounds and flats.
+This can be accomplished in one command using `dpp prep`.

 ```{admonition} Matching calibration settings
 Since VAMPIRES uses EM-CCDs, the camera gain and exposure settings change the noise properties.
 Therefore, we automatically sort all calibration files by camera, EM gain, and exposure time.
 We will automatically try and match darks to flats, but if the settings are not equal the flat will not be dark-subtracted.